jpias/ical2gcal/Readme.md

 * Works for multiple source iCalendar feeds synchronized with single Google Calendar
 * Works for iCal feed from file or URL

+This tool was written for [Warsaw.io](http://warsaw.io/) as community task in exchange for great iOS testing workshop run by [Mobile Warsaw Group](http://mobile-warsaw.pl/).

 Prerequisites
 =============